PlaidCloud/website/content/en/docs/concepts/architecture/cloud-controller.md

 {{< note >}}
-You can also run the cloud controller manager as a Kubernetes
+You can also run the cloud controller manager as a PlaidCloud
 {{< glossary_tooltip text="addon" term_id="addons" >}} rather than as part
 of the control plane.
 {{< /note >}}